‘There is only one Ozzy Osbourne’: Birmingham bids farewell to heavy metal icon

 ‘Ozzy Osbourne was the best of us’: Thousands turn out in Birmingham to bid farewell to the prince of darkness

-Thousands of fans lined the streets of Birmingham to pay their final respects to Ozzy Osbourne, as the Black Sabbath frontman’s funeral procession passed through his home city before a private service
+Thousands of fans lined the streets of Birmingham to pay their final respects to the Black Sabbath frontman as his funeral procession passed through his home city before a private service

 To the thunderous sound of Black Sabbath and the chants of thousands of fans decked in purple and black, the father of heavy metal was laid to rest – in the city that made him, and that he never truly left behind.

-The hearse carrying the 76-year-old legend made its way from his childhood home in Aston to Broad Street, where fans lined the route shoulder to shoulder, some having waited through the night to bid farewell to their hero.
+The hearse carrying the 76-year-old legend made its way from his childhood home in Aston to Broad Street, where fans stood shoulder to shoulder on the route, some having waited through the night to bid farewell to their hero.

 Some of his most dedicated fans had gathered early along Broad Street with their camping chairs to nab a prime spot.
-By 8am, this number had reached in the hundreds with the popular nightclubbing street rammed with the number reaching in the tens of thousands by midday.
+By 8am the numbers had reached the hundreds, and by midday tens of thousands lined the popular nightclubbing street.

-So eager were many to glimpse the cortege that several climbed atop bus stops, shop roofs and even lampposts to wave a final farewell.
+So eager were many to glimpse the cortege that several climbed up onto bus stops, shop roofs and even lampposts to wave a final farewell.

 Another who had travelled to pay tribute was Roy Brown-Lowe, 64, accompanied by his dog Bruce – temporarily renamed “Doggy Osbourne” for the occasion, complete with wig and sunglasses.
 “Ozzy Osbourne is Birmingham,” Mr Brown-Lowe said.
 “Birmingham loves Ozzy and Ozzy loved Birmingham.”

-Adorned with purple flowers spelling out “Ozzy”, the hearse passed his childhood home in Lodge Road, Aston, at 12.45pm before heading toward the city centre.
-The procession was accompanied by local brass band Bostin Brass, playing some of his most iconic music to the delight of onlookers.
+Adorned with purple flowers spelling out “Ozzy”, the hearse passed his childhood home in Lodge Road, Aston, at 12.45pm before heading towards the city centre.
+The procession was accompanied by local brass band Bostin Brass, who played some of his most iconic music, to the delight of onlookers.
 As the coffin moved slowly through the streets, fans chanted “Ozzy, Ozzy, Ozzy”, raised black spray-painted roses and blew kisses in tribute.

 For Jane Ashford, 57, the occasion was both a celebration and deeply emotional.
 “It is the reality that he is gone,” she said.
 “But his legend and everything that he represents for Birmingham and the rock world will always represent the rock movement.
 I am so so proud.”